Why does the anti-defection law not apply to Nitish Kumar?

 If Gaya Lal’s shenanigans necessitated an Anti-Defection Law, why then, nearly four decades after the legislation was passed, do we still have “aya Nitish, gaya Nitish”?
 Lal was small fry.
 His defection affected one assembly constituency.
 Nitish Kumar’s move affects an entire state of more than 13 crore people.
 Why does the law not encompass leaders such as him?

-Apart from curbing the influence of money, the other argument for the Anti-Defection Law was that voters vote largely on the basis of party symbol.
+Apart from curbing the influence of money, the other argument for the Anti-Defection Law was that voters vote largely on the basis of a party symbol.
 This is why a legislator must listen to the order of the party while voting.
-By itself this was an unusual claim backed up with little data.
+By itself this was an unusual claim backed by little data.
 Especially given the fact that voters were, quite literally, voting for a legislator – as is the foundation of a Parliamentary system.

 However, if we take this claim at face value, again: why does this argument not apply to Nitish Kumar?
 If he has fought elections in a pre-poll coalition, he is breaking the voters’ mandate by switching sides.
 It is quite probable, for example, that a voter who voted for a Janata Dal (United) candidate was a BJP or RJD supporter.
-So what happens to her voice when Nitish Kumar flip flops?
+So what happens to her voice when Nitish Kumar flip-flops?

 That the Anti-Defection Law penalises a future Gaya Lal but not a Nitish Kumar is an important pointer to what actually drives the law.
 While it purports to curb the politics of money and power, what the Anti-Defection Law actually does is push this sort of corruption one level upwards: from the level of the MP and MLA to the party high command.

 Party leaders are free to openly pursue the politics of power and money.
-Nitish Kumar could switch as many times as he wants in order to be chief minister but his actions are legal as are those of the BJP and RJD which also indulge in this game of musical chairs over mandates.
+Nitish Kumar could switch as many times as he wants in order to be chief minister but his actions are legal, as are those of the BJP and RJD which also indulge in this game of musical chairs over mandates.

 In effect then, the Anti-Defection Law has weakened grassroots leaders and strengthened a small number of big leaders who head parties.
 In fact, the law is a significant reason for the strengthening of personality-based politics in India, where politics – from voting to governance – is concentrated in the personality of a few big leaders such as Narendra Modi or Mamata Banerjee.
 Grassroots politicians are increasingly becoming irrelevant as voting now largely takes place on the basis of these prominent names.